-Registration for Carolina Health Advocacy Medicolegal Partnership Clinic (CHAMPS), Criminal Practice Clinic, Domestic Violence Clinic, Education Rights Clinic, Nonprofit Organization Clinic, Veterans Legal Clinic, and Youth Defender Clinic will be conducted through the lottery for Client-Contact Clinics.
+Registration for Carolina Health Advocacy Medicolegal Partnership Clinic, Criminal Practice Clinic, Nonprofit Organization Clinic, and Veterans Clinic was through the Lottery for Client-Contact Clinics.

-Note that the March 2023 Lottery is for both Fall 2023 and Spring 2024 courses.
-If you wish to take a client-contact clinic in either the Fall 2023 or Spring 2024 semester, you must submit your preferences via the link on the Law Registrar's website or the link sent by email.
-The deadline to submit your preferences is by 1:00 p.m., Monday, March 20.
-Results of the Lottery will be emailed by the close of business day, Wednesday, March 22.
+Note that the March 2023 Lottery was for both Fall 2023 and Spring 2024 courses.
+If you wish to take a client-contact clinic in the Spring 2024 semester, you must have submitted your preferences during the lottery.